 The initial infection usually produces no symptoms but itchy skin can develop where parasites enter the skin.
 Sometimes, two to four weeks later, fever, diarrhoea, cough or a rash occur as the parasites move around the body, this is acute schistosomiasis.

-The parasites become adults after approximately 8 - 12 weeks inside the human body.
-They are 0.5- 2 cm long and live in the veins around the bladder and bowel for an average of 2-8 years.
+The parasites become adult worms after approximately 8-12 weeks inside the human body.
+They are 0.5-2 cm long and live in the veins around the bladder and bowel for an average of 2-8 years.
 The female parasite produces microscopic eggs which are passed out of the body in urine and bowel motions.
+If these enter fresh water they can infect snails and continue the life cycle.
 It is the eggs that can cause long term symptoms.

 Oral medication called praziquantel can cure the infection.

-- Attend your GP for screening no sooner than 8 weeks after exposure even if you have no symptoms.
+- Attend your GP no sooner than 8 weeks after exposure even if you have no symptoms.